How Is Child Support Calculated in California?

 With over 70 + years of combined legal experience, our legal professionals have been helping families navigate through a wide variety of legal complexities.
 Due to our extensive experience, we have the knowledge and fortitude necessary to represent your case next.
 We understand how difficult separation can be on a child.

 As such, we are committed to helping you secure the funds necessary to raise your child comfortably.
-Whether you are pursuing child support for the first time or looking to modify your current child support plan, our team can walk with you every step of the way and help you make every decision and informed decision.
+Whether you are pursuing child support for the first time or looking to modify your current child support plan, our team can walk with you every step of the way and help you make every decision an informed decision.

 Our child support assistance includes:

-- Document preparation assistance
+- Document preparation assistance for financial disclosures, motions, and court forms

 Committed to Your Family's Well-Being